hpssjellis/maker100-eco/README.md

 <br><br><br>
 # In-Person Course on Sensors using the XiaoEsp32s3-sense
-Note: soldered headers are now needed on the XiaoEsp32s3-sense
+Note: soldered headers are now needed on the XiaoEsp32s3-sense Students are encouraged to work ahead of the class.

 | Topic | Example Code| Video | Instructions and Prompt|
 |:---|:---|:---|:---|